OBOAcademy/obook/docs/reference/glossary-of-terms.md

 #### Relationship Type
 See [predicate](#predicate)

+### ROBOT
+A toolkit for transforming and interacting with ontologies.
+Full documentation can be found at http://robot.obolibrary.org/

 #### Semantic Similarity
 A means of measuring similarity between either pairs of ontology concepts, or between entities annotated using ontology concepts.
 There is a wide variety of different methods for calculating semantic similarity, for example [Jaccard Similarity](#Jaccard-Similarity) and [Information Content](#Information-Content) based measures.